okami101/vuetify-admin/packages/docs/guide/components/inputs.md

 :::

 :::tip FILE BROWSER
+You may want to bridge the Wysiwyg within and file browser system.
 Use global `fileBrowserUrl` admin options [as explain here](../admin#options) for setting a valid file browser backend solution.
+It will add a picker button for images and media that allows file selection from the file browser.

-If you use any PHP framework you way bridge `elFinder`.
+If you use any PHP framework you should try `elFinder` :

 ![file-browser](/assets/inputs/file-browser.png)
 :::